trongphong/GANs/README.md

 # GANs
-Building a Gan from sratch
+Building a Gan from scratch